These hosting affiliate programs make me 6 figures/year.

 - Hybrid: small upfront commission + recurring commissions

-The Cloudways community manager Umair Qureshi is very involved with his affiliates on making sure they have everything to succeed and (sometimes) sharing upcoming features before they’re released.
-We have Skype meetings somewhat frequently and he’s a good dude.
+The Cloudways community manager Umair Qureshi is very involved with his affiliates on making sure they have everything to succeed and (sometimes) sharing upcoming features.

 Pros